 Bowling Green, KY has been nationally recognized across the United States for its commitment to strengthening its community's quality of life, local amenities, education, public safety, leadership, and economic development.
 Bowling Green is a family-oriented community as well as home to Western Kentucky University.
 The residents here enjoy access to quality education, a mix of things to do, and safe, livable neighborhoods.
-Start shopping for homes for sale in Bowling Green, KY.

 Bowling Green home costs are low compared to other parts of the country with the average residence costing just over $134,000.
 Bowling Green also features a large rental market, making it an ideal place to purchase an income property.
 The real estate market remains strong as home appreciation has grown in the last 12 months.
 The homes are well established, with a median home age of 32 years.
 However, the emerging real estate market and a growing economy have led to new construction around town.
 Browse the newest real estate listings in Bowling Green, KY.